TeddYenn/ShiNyP-guide/09-AIReport.Rmd

 [⚠️](https://emojipedia.org/warning) Error: Failed to Perform HTTP Request

 :   This error may indicate that the request timed out, possibly due to
-    an excessive input token count, which prevents the OpenAI model from completing the task within the allotted time.
+    an excessive input token count, which prevents the AI model from completing the task within the allotted time.

 ------------------------------------------------------------------------